Arthwr/Arthwr/README.md

 -  Hi, I’m Arthur.
-I am from Kazakhstan.
-I am self-learner that is passionate about web dev and programming.
+-  I am self-learner that is passionate about web dev and programming.
 -  My current tech stack:
     - React / Next.js
     - Node / Express.js
     - Astro
+    -
-- I'm open to collaborating on open-source projects.
+- I'm open to collabore on open-source projects.
 - You can reach me at : artyr007@gmail.com

 <!---